gautamxgambhir/Surfer/Package/README.md

 ##### Setup of Package

 ```
-from surfer import Surfer, version
+from surferr import Surfer, version

 # Make sure to provide your API key of Together AI
 API_KEY = "YOUR_API_KEY"